dominikrys/dominikrys.github.io/content/posts/kibana-log-alerts/index.md

 ---
-title: "Creating Alerts from Logs in Kibana"
+title: "Guide to Creating Alerts from Logs in Kibana"
 date: 2021-12-18T12:35:54Z
 ShowToc: true
 cover: